ipbc-dev/bittube-wallet-gui/README.md

 ### On Windows:

-The Monero GUI on Windows is 64 bits only; 32-bit Windows GUI builds are not officially supported anymore.
+The BitTube GUI on Windows is 64 bits only; 32-bit Windows GUI builds are not officially supported anymore.

 1. Install [MSYS2](https://www.msys2.org/), follow the instructions on that page on how to update system and packages to the latest versions